 - Lower income consumers were more likely to be Loyalists and that they value low price, fair treatment and caring staff.

-- Middle-class consumers value a convenient shopping experience as well as VIP benefits.
+- Middle-class consumers value a convenient shopping experience as well as feeling a retailer is socially responsible.

-- More affluent households tend to be Roamers and look for unique products, status, incentives and VIP benefits.
+- Higher income customers tend to be Roamers and look for unique products, status, incentives and VIP benefits.

-For updated insights on driving customer loyalty, get a free download of customer.com’s 2020 Retail Customer Loyalty Study.
+For more details on factors driving customer loyalty, get a free download of customer.com’s 2022 Retail Customer Brand Loyalty Study.